AlexGeniusMan/AlexGeniusMan/README.md

 ### Hi, my name is Alexander Chentsov 😀
-I'm Backend developer, TeamLead and Speaker at RealityX - team of RTU IT Lab 🧐
+I'm Backend developer, TeamLead and Speaker at RealityX - team of RTUITLab 🧐

 Here you can see statistics on programming languages: